You can choose to report the incident to Conway

 campus which include the following:

-Procedural Provisions for Sexual Misconduct and Other Sensitive Issues
+Procedural Provisions for Gender-Based Misconduct and Other Sensitive Issues

 Although in campus hearings legal ideas like